jagadishb1409/memoji-coversion/README.md

 and maintainable websites in an efficient manner.
 It has many built-in python libraries which makes it suitable for both frontend and backend.
-Here we created html forms which takes all the inputs which are connected to the attributes for creating the emoji.
-Once the inputs are submitted, all those corresponding attributes are used and an avatar with .svg file extension is created.
+Here we created html forms which takes all the inputs which are connected to the attributes for creating the memoji.
+Once the inputs are submitted, all those corresponding attributes are used and an avatar with .png file extension is created.
 The emotion prediction part from the module 1 and the avatar generation part from module 2 are integrated.
-Now, here the CNN model keep on detecting the emotions and when we click on the generate emoji button the emotion at that point of time is converted to Emoji.
+Now, here the CNN model keep on detecting the emotions and when we click on the generate memoji button the emotion at that point of time is converted to memoji.
 Below is the first page which is common for both genders.

 ![image](https://user-images.githubusercontent.com/63513035/176342472-d9fbc172-34a5-42ee-8c24-ff05d0a5c0e1.png)